hudir/udemy-docker-mastery-fork/my_note/kubernetes.md

 ## kubectl run, kubectrl create and apply

-- kubectl run   -- like docker run (single pod per command since 1.18)
+- `kubectl run`   -- like docker run (single pod per command since 1.18)
-- kubectrl create -- like dokcer create (create some resources via CLI or YAML)
+- `kubectl create` -- like dokcer create (create some resources via CLI or YAML)
-- kubectrl apply -- like a stack deply with swarm (create/update anything via YAML)
+- `kubectl apply` -- like a stack deply with swarm (create/update anything via YAML)

 ## creating a Pod with kubectl
 kubectl version
+kubectl version --short !not working

 Two way to deploy Pods(containers): via commands or via YAML

 in kube no random name, need give every pod a name

-kubectl run my-nginx --image nginx
+`kubectl run my-nginx --image nginx`

 List the pod
->kubectl get pods
+`kubectl get pods`
->kubectl get all
+`kubectl get all`

 Pods: why do they exist
 - layer of abstraction - some containers share same ip and config